varunmaitreya/Tutorials/Tutorials/Developer_Guide/Experimental_Evaluation/Creating_Camera_Paths/Creating_Camera_Paths.md

  PADrend Version 1.0.0
 ------------------------------------------------------------------------------------------------->

-# Creating camera paths using EScript
 In a previous tutorial we discussed how to create a camera path by using the user interface.
 You should read the tutorial first, since it is a good starting point to get in touch with camera paths.
 This tutorial is about creating camera paths by using EScript.